peakshift/bitcoin-ux/bip78-adapted.md

 ## Abstract

 - Payjoin has mostly been demonstrated with a merchant use case.
+  - How can it be applied in a more social P2P use case?
-  - Merchant sets up a P2EP
+  - Currently merchant sets up a P2EP url
   - Why not use a tipin.me like page that you can provide senders?
     - is a hosted service
     - possibilitiy to leak IP address
-- How can it be applied in a more social P2P use case vs Business to Consumer
+- Payjoin is an interactive protocol.
+The receiver creates a payment request via BIP21 with a P2EP parameter (pj=https://...).
+  - Challenge: Reduce the amount of interactions
+  - For increased privacy it would be receomended that this url is behind a TOR hidden service (another piece of infrastrcture that needs to be provisioned)
 - Receiver needs to be running some online service.
 For example BTC PayServer which added support for Payjoins in ___.
-This is yet another online service that needs to be
+This is yet another always online service that needs to be provisioned.
+  - Additional maintaince cost
-  - Are there any other lighter weight options?
+  - Are there any other lighter weight options that is only online during the time the payment is made.
   - Wallet needs to be hot?
   - Signing servers, watch towers, provide another layer of complexity to adotion of the protocol.
   - Setting up a BTCPay Server may not be a viable option for casual users of mobile wallets.
-- Reduce the interactions
-- Payjoin is an interactive protocol.
-The receiver creates a payment request via BIP21 with a P2EP parameter (pj=https://...).
-  - For increased privacy it would be receomended that this url is behind a TOR hidden service (another piece of infrastrcture that engineers)
 ## Motivation

   - To describe a PayJoin interaction without the need for a P2EP signing server in order to promote more casual use cases of PayJoin.